open-power/snap/hardware/sim/README.md

 # Building a model
 see [../README.md](../README.md) for further instructions
-Note: The Makefile for building a model calls Vivado to export compile&run script `top.sh`.
+Note: The Makefile for building a model calls Vivado to export a script `top.sh` for compile & elaborate & simulate.
 By default this already calls the simulator.
-In SNAP the simulator execution is disabled and replaced by [./run_sim](./run_sim)
+In SNAP the simulator execution is disabled and replaced by [./run_sim](./run_sim).
 Cadence also supports a three-step compile/elab/run mode, which lists compile modules differently and is not used for SNAP.
 The Cadence one-step irun mode calls irun for compile and for simulator execution, the simulator underneath is called ncsim.
 Xilinx builds models in three steps compile/elaborate/simulate with a `.prj` file similar to Cadence irun

 ## compile options